-The decision-making process in product development has always ended up in the non-users’ hands.
-But now most teams understand that it’s impossible to make a customer-centric product without knowing what customers really need.
+The decision-making process in product development has always ended up in the hands of a Product Manager or stakeholders.
+But collecting and managing feature requests and feedback from end-users is the process every company has to deal with and most teams understand that it’s impossible to make customer-centric products without knowing what their customers really need.
 But how to avoid the waste of development hours on developing the things that will not be used and keep the user’s opinion in the spotlight?
-In this article, we’ve analyzed the most commonly used practices and gathered useful tips for effective feature request management.
+In this article, we’ve analyzed the most commonly used practices of tracking customer feature requests and gathered useful tips for effective feature request management.

 Staying customer-focused is obviously easier said than done.
-Product development teams lose track of time trying to manage all feature requests and turn them into useful insights.
-But what are the most common difficulties faced by SaaS product development teams?
+Considering that feature requests are coming via various channels, product development teams lose track of time trying to manage all feature requests and turn them into useful insights.
+But what are the most common difficulties faced by SaaS when they have to deal with feature request management?

 - The variety of feature request sources and the high volume of incoming feedback.
 Some suggestions end up lost, some are stored in the backlog never to be recalled and handed over to the development team.